JMGillum/melt-calculator/README.md

 * ~~Ability to print a report of personal collection with extra summary statistics such as +/- of melt value~~
 * Update country names to include more forms
 * Handle plurals of denominations better

+Done:
+* Show only coins in or out of personal collection
+* Collection report
+* Support for platinum and palladium
+* Reworked bullion and how it is presented
+* Completed Canadian and German standard Issue
+* Completed Canadian and British bullion